• Skip to primary navigation

 Day Two – Golfing, Lobster Rolls, Fishing, Peruvian Cuisine, and Bourbon

 Our second day in Fort Myers is going to start on whatever golf course you choose to schedule a tee time, and there are more than a few great ones to pick from around town.
-Some of the most popular locations around Fort Myers include Fort Myers Country Club, Arnold Palmer's Wildcat Run, Raymond Floyd's Raptor Bay, Eastwood Golf Course, and Jack Nicklaus's Old Corkscrew Golf Club.
+Some of the most popular locations around Fort Myers include Fort Myers Country Club, Arnold Palmer's Wildcat Run, Saltleaf Golf Preserve, Eastwood Golf Course, and Jack Nicklaus's Old Corkscrew Golf Club.

 There are tons of New England influences up and down the Gulf Coast of Florida, so we are going to check out one of them by grabbing lobster rolls and stuffed quahogs from Cape Cod Fish Co. for lunch.
 This is a quick and casual stop, but the food will have you feeling like you are back up north (in a good way) for a few minutes.

 Now that we have a visit to the beach and some golfing taken care of, it's time to hit the last thing on our Fort Myers bucket list: FISHING.
-If you have your own gear, you are welcome to head back to the Fort Myers Beach Pier to cast a line, but we recommend heading out on the Gulf for some serious fishing with one of the many local tour companies.
+Prior to Hurricane Ian, we would have directed you to the Fort Myers Beach Pier to cast a line, but it was destroyed by Ian, so now we recommend heading out on the Gulf for some fishing with one of the many local tour companies.

 For our final dinner in Fort Myers, reservations at El Gaucho Inca Restaurant are a must.
 This five-star restaurant serves up authentic Peruvian cuisine that will blow your mind with their unique flavor combinations.
 They also have a fabulous wine list to complete the experience, so plan on taking an Uber to this meal.